apostrophecms/docs/docs/reference/module-api/module-overview.md

 `groups` accepts an object composed of named sub-objects.
 Each sub-object corresponds to a tab in the editing modal, displaying the fields specified within that sub-object.
 Every sub-object has the following properties:
 - `label`: A string used to label the tab for the group.
-- `fields`: An array of field names to included in the group.
+- `fields`: An array of field names to be included in the group.

 The `@apostrophecms/doc-type` module arranges the default fields in two groups: `basics` and `utility`.
 You can override these groups, but those default fields will become ungrouped unless you arrange them again.
 Any fields not added to a group will be placed in an "Ungrouped" section in the editing interface.